-The lunchtime staff have been trained in using the Playpod and in supporting playground leadership.
+The lunchtime staff (Including a PE specialist) supervise the pupils using the Playpod equipment and in supporting playground organised activities and leadership opportunity.

 11.6 Travel Plan

 The school actively encourages walking to school and has drawn up its own Travel Plan.
 This can be found in the school office system.